 lo and has a default IP address of 127.0.0.1.
 It can be viewed using the

 ip address show lo 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000 link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 inet 127.0.0.1/8 scope host lo valid_lft forever preferred_lft forever inet6 ::1/128 scope host valid_lft forever preferred_lft forever

-Name resolution as it relates to IP networking is the process of mapping IP addresses to hostnames, making it easier to identify resources on a network.
+Name resolution (as it relates to IP networking) is the process of mapping hostnames to IP addresses, and vice-versa, making it easier to identify resources on a network.
 The following section will explain how to properly configure your system for name resolution using DNS and static hostname records.

 Traditionally, the file

 /etc/resolv.conf was a static configuration file that rarely needed to be changed, or it automatically changed via DCHP client hooks.

 systemd-resolved handles nameserver configuration, and it should be interacted with through the